Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/Readme.md

 # Module 03.
 Kubernetes

 ## Module 3.0.
+Installing Kubernetes

+If you do not have a Kubernetes cluster already, follow [Installing Kubernetes](installing_kubernetes.md).

+## Module 3.0.0 AKS-e

+Validate your aks-e is working.
+For example, check its version:

+    azureuser@jump:~$ aks-engine version
+    Version: v0.43.0
+    GitCommit: 8928a4094
+    GitTreeState: clean

+## Module 3.0.1 AKS-e cluster configuration

+Follow [AKS-e section](installing_kubernetes.md).
+To make create the configuration file and apply it to your Azure Stack infrastructure.

+## Module 3.0.2 post-installation configuration

+Make sure you have the right firewall rules and other settings before you start using your cluser.

+## Module 3.1.
 Check the integrity of your Kubernetes cluster

-If you already have a Kubernetes cluster you may skip this chapter.
-However, **make sure you have the values from [Prerequisites](installing_kubernetes.md#prerequisites) section**.
+**make sure you have the values from [Prerequisites](installing_kubernetes.md#prerequisites) section**.

-If you do not have a Kubernetes cluster already, follow [Installing Kubernetes](installing_kubernetes.md).

 If you did everything correctly, at this point you could ssh to the master node and check the cluster.
 You can find master node's public IP address at the Portal(select